Battle of Konna: Forces in presence

-Malian forces expected to fight in the region of Mopti.
+Malian forces are expected to fight in the region of Mopti.
 The command was provided by Colonel Major Didier Dacko.
-Commander Abass Dembele headed the Malian forces of the Volunteer Commandos Group (GCV).
+Commander Abass Dembélé headed the Malian forces of the Volunteer Commandos Group (GCV).
 Kassim Goïta, Gao's regiment, Elysé Daou, the National Guard and Captain Pascal Berthe, the artillery.
 The Malian forces consisted mainly of soldiers of the 62nd Motorized Infantry Regiment, as well as elements of the 35th Armored Regiment and the 36th Artillery Regiment.
 In December 2012, the newspaper Jeune Afrique reported that according to a military source more than 2,000 soldiers were present in Konna.